minfeishen2024/hugo-mock-landing-page-domain-name/README.md

 # A Mock Landing Page for InkSMITH

 ## Note for Custom Domain Access
-For the CSS style to display correctly, I had to manually type in `http://read.africa/'.
+For the CSS style to display correctly, I had to manually type in `http://reads.africa/`, which is the address in the settings of my github pages.
+Simply navigating to reads.africa goes to the `https://reads.africa/` which has incorrect css.
+For some reason, my website does not start with https even when I followed the instruction.
+A picture of my working website with the domain name can be found in the repo.

 ## Overview